danillouz/blog.danillouz.dev/content/blog/transcoding-audio-with-ffmpeg-and-aws-lambda/index.md

 };
 ```

 In the previous step, we configured our Lambda to be executed whenever an object is created in the input bucket.
-This means AWS will call the Lambda with an `event` message, and this object will contain a list of `Records`, where each `Record` contains an `s3` object with information about the `s3:ObjectCreated` event:
+This means that AWS will call the Lambda with an `event` message that contains a list of `Records`.
+And each `Record` will contain an `s3` object with information about the `s3:ObjectCreated` event:

 ```js
 // "event" object: